dmorris0/python_intro/Appendix_01_Linear_Equations.md

 array([ 2, -1,  1])
 ```

-2. Use Numpy to solve for the unknown vecto `x`:
+2. Use Numpy to solve for the unknown vector `x`:
 ```
 >>> x = np.linalg.solve(A, b)
 >>> x
 array([0.81081081, 0.21621622, 0.24324324])
 ```
 There you go -- you've solved for the 3 unknown parameters with a couple lines of code!
-The same method will work for any number of unknowns, as long as you have the same number of equations.
-You can find online documentation for the [solve](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) function and other Numpy functions.
+The same method will work for `N` of any size, as long as `A` and `b` are the correct size.
+Additional documentation for [solve](https://numpy.org/doc/stable/reference/generated/numpy.linalg.solve.html) and other Numpy functions is online.

 3. It is always a good idea to sanity check your result.
 If we do a matrix multiplication: `Ax`, with the calculated `x`, then this should give us `b` (from the top equation).
 Let's confirm this as follows:
 ```
 >>> np.matmul(A, x)
 array([ 2., -1.,  1.])
 ```
 And yes, this is the same as the `b` vector we set above, confirming that we obtained the correct `x`.
-And finally, to exit the interactive Python type:
+Finally, to exit the interactive Python type:
 ```
 >>> exit()
 ```